GENTA7740/GENTA-HAX-DOCS/README.md

 ## GentaHax Script Documentation
-[![Discord](https://img.shields.io/discord/870604052281573406)](https://discord.gg/JTM9b6XR3A)
-\nthis documentation will teach you how to make script for GentaHax
+this documentation will teach you how to make script for GentaHax [![Discord](https://img.shields.io/discord/870604052281573406)](https://discord.gg/JTM9b6XR3A)
 ## Requirements
 - You must know basic lua scripts.
 - You must have Genta Hax :v